 The continued lack of transparency around the setting of TACs, both within the December Council process and as part of the negotiations between the EU and the UK on shared TACs, makes it difficult to draw definite conclusions about who pushed for unsustainable TACs above scientific advice - and likewise, who deserves the credit for environmentally progressive decisions geared towards stock recovery and ecosystem protection.
 The fact that the majority of TACs previously covered by the December Council process are now subject to negotiations between the EU and the UK, presents both challenges and opportunities in terms of transparency and sustainable fisheries management.
-Based on past analyses of Member State positions throughout the December Councils 2016-2018 and available information about the 2021, 2022 and 2023 EU/UK TAC-setting processes, the following conclusions and recommendations apply:
+Based on past analyses of Member State positions throughout the December Councils 2016-2018 and available information about the EU/UK TAC-setting processes for 2021 to 2024, the following conclusions and recommendations apply:

 - All EU Member States are individually and collectively responsible for the outcome of the Council meeting.
-They must therefore ensure that EU only TACs for 2024 and beyond meet the CFP's requirements and objectives, by setting them in line with (i.e. at or, in line with a genuine ecosystem-based approach, below) the best available scientific advice.
+They must therefore ensure that EU only TACs for 2025 and beyond meet the CFP's requirements and objectives, by setting them in line with, i.e. below the best available scientific advice where this does not yet fully reflect ecosystem needs and dynamics.
 This means that Member States that have previously been actively advocating for higher than advised TACs must now instead push for TACs in line with scientific advice.
-Member States that have previously remained quiet, in turn, must speak up against attempts by other Member States to push for higher than advised TACs in order to cease being complicit in unsustainable TAC-setting. - Similarly, the Commission must ensure that its TAC proposals are in line with the CFP's requirements and objectives, by following scientific advice, and strongly defend this against any attempts from Member States to set TACs above sustainable levels. - The Spanish Council Presidency plays an important role in overseeing the process and reminding the Member States of their individual and joint responsibility to set TACs in line with the CFP's requirements and objectives.
+Member States that have previously remained quiet, in turn, must speak up against attempts by other Member States to push for higher than advised TACs in order to cease being complicit in unsustainable TAC-setting. - Similarly, the Commission must ensure that its TAC proposals are in line with the CFP's requirements and objectives, by following scientific advice, and strongly defend this against any attempts from Member States to set TACs above sustainable levels. - The Hungarian Council Presidency plays an important role in overseeing the process and reminding the Member States of their individual and joint responsibility to set TACs in line with the CFP's requirements and objectives. - In line with the findings of the European Ombudsman, all files relating to the TAC-setting process in the lead-up to this year's and any future December Council should be made publicly available ahead of December Council, at the time when they are circulated to the Member State delegations.
+This should include all information and considerations used throughout the TAC-setting process to address area mismatch between TACs and scientific advice.
+This also applies to all proposed and agreed TAC adjustments to account for exemptions from the landing obligation (and proposed/agreed TACs before and after adjustments), as well as calculations and underlying data.
+Moreover, records of relevant meetings ahead of December Council, as well as the December Council meeting itself, should be produced and made publicly available shortly after the meetings are completed, to allow for meaningful engagement of civil society in the process. - The same transparency recommendations apply regarding the setting of EU/UK shared TACs and the work of the Specialised Committee on Fisheries (SCF).
+This includes the proactive publication of all contributions from Member States, the Council as a whole and the Commission, as well as representatives of the UK or its Devolved Administrations used throughout the process, as well as detailed minutes of the EU/UK negotiations, their preparatory meetings and discussions within the SCF and its working groups.
+All of this information should be made available proactively, and in an easily accessible manner, for example through a searchable public database or document register.